daniel-dona/MFB120A-1/README.md

 # MCU / ESP32

-An ESP32 is used as the main SoC, controlling indirectly all the inputs and outputs and also providing conectivity.
-An additional unidentified chip (MCU) works as a GPIO extension, controlling the hardware and comunicating using UART with the ESP32.
+An ESP32 is used as the main SoC, controlling indirectly all the inputs and outputs and also providing connectivity.
+An additional unidentified chip (MCU) works as a GPIO extension, controlling the hardware and communicating using UART with the ESP32.

 Data packages from ESP32 to MCU are 11 bytes length, including 1 byte header (0x55) and 2 bytes CRC16/XMODEM: